Quayside Offices, Dock Rd, Ardrossan, KA22 8DA

 How We Achieved Our Excellence in Leadership Nomination

 This award is for an individual, and its purpose is to recognise excellent leadership in the sector.
-It aims to demonstrate the quality of leaders that we have in housing, and to show the rest of the world how brilliant housing people are.
+It aims to show the quality of leaders that we have in housing.
+It proves to the rest of the world how brilliant housing people are.

-Frank Sweeney, in his 70th year, took over the reigns as Director of Cunninghame Housing Association(CHA) in January 1990 when CHA had 65 properties and 6 staff.
+Frank Sweeney, aged 70, took over as Cunninghame Housing Association’s Director in 1990: they had 65 properties and 6 staff.
 Since then he has been the driving force behind the development of the organisation.
-CHA now has 3224 properties in North and East Ayrshire and Dumfries & Galloway; employs 141 staff and has a £19.5m turnover.
+We now have 3224 homes in North and East Ayrshire and Dumfries & Galloway; 141 staff and a £19.5m turnover.

 Linda Anderson – Exec Director of Development Services